 The merits of a position are the intrinsic qualities or elements which stand unimpeded.
 If the business valuation shows a decline in value solely due to market forces then the position advanced that the shareholder was not responsible and cannot fund the previous level of support may be considered unimpeachable.

 An incorrect factual basis will lead to asking if any documentation was relied upon and has not yet been produced, to be provided.
 If the shareholder asserts that there is a decline in the value based on the internal corporate accountant’s assessment, demand a review by an independent chartered business valuator.

 #3 Be Reasonable and Open-Minded

 Listening to both sides can unlock new information.
 New information not only to satisfy the financial needs may as well start the healing relationships for the long term.
 Good settlements are said to result in a bittersweet resolution for the spouses.
-Better resolutions are ones which stepped beyond the numbers and considered the “people” issues.
-Long term satisfaction with the settlement takes into account future familial relationships and the financial settlements.
+Better resolutions are ones that stepped beyond the numbers and considered the “people” issues.
+Long term satisfaction with the settlement takes into account future familial relationships and financial settlements.